GoogleCloudPlatform/compute-migration-scripts/instances-to-stateful-mig/README.md

-# Migrate group of single instances to stateful MIG
+# Migrate a group of individual instances to a stateful MIG

-This page describes how to run a Python3 script that automates the migration of your group of individual instances to a stateful MIG
+This page describes how to run a Python3 script that automates the migration of your group of individual instances to a stateful MIG.

 If you want to perform the same steps manually, follow this [tutorial](https://cloud.google.com/compute/docs/tutorials/migrate-workload-to-stateful-mig).

 ## Script steps
 The automated script performs the following steps to migrate your instances:

-1. Create an instance template based on the properties of a chosen instance, expect for attached data disks.
+1. Create an instance template based on the properties of a chosen instance, except for attached data disks.
 2. Create an empty MIG.
 3. For each instance in the original group, perform the following steps:
    1. If the instance hasn't been stopped, then stop it.